A Large Range of Accommodation Styles

-Swiss Hotel, Osaka, Japan
+Swisshotel Nankai, Osaka, Japan

-Swissotel Nankai, Osaka is a deluxe hotel ideally located in the heart of Namba, Osaka’s most exciting entertainment, shopping and dining district.
+Swissotel Nankai, Osaka is a deluxe hotel ideally located in the heart of Namba, Osaka’s most exciting entertainment, shopping, and dining district.
 The hotel sits above Nankai Railway’s Namba Station offering direct train access to Kansai International Airport and all major tourist attractions such as Kyoto, Nara and Kobe are within easy reach,…read more

-A Modern Japanese inn will combine modern facilities with a unique Japanese architecture.
-Enjoy a comfortable stay in traditional Japanese atmosphere.
+A Modern Japanese inn will combine modern facilities with unique Japanese architecture.
+Enjoy a comfortable stay in a traditional Japanese atmosphere.

-Hoshinoya, Taketomi, Japan
+Hoshinoya, Taketomi, Okinawa Japan

-A mere ten minutes by ferry from Ishigaki, the transportation hub of the Yaeyama archipelago, Taketomi island is a step back in time. with traditional villagescapes to explore via bicycle or water-buffalo cart, in addition to unique festivals, handicrafts, and dreamlike diving and snorkeling…read more
+A mere ten minutes by ferry from Ishigaki, the transportation hub of the Yaeyama archipelago, Taketomi island is a step back in time. with traditional village-scapes to explore via bicycle or water-buffalo cart, in addition to unique festivals, handicrafts, and dreamlike diving and snorkeling…read more